-One possibility, that can significantly reduce resource consumption of components and the component framework, is to limit run-time dynamics.
+One possibility, that significantly can reduce resource consumption of components and the component framework, is to limit run-time dynamics.
 This means that it is desirable only to allow static, off-line, configured systems.
-Many existing component technologies have been design to support high run-time dynamics, where components are added, removed and reconfigured at run-time.
-However, this dynamic behaviour comes at the price of increased resource consumption.
+Many existing component technologies have been design to support high run-time dynamics, where components are added, removed and reconfigured during run-time.